nic

 networking.service

-is not specified, firewall
+If consumes is not specified, firewall must be specified.

 Protocols that are provided by the resources that are consumed will be added to any firewall specification automatically, and if a firewall is not specified then one will be generated automatically.